jessevang/UnifiedExperienceSystem/README.md

 3. Launch the game using 'StardewModdingAPI.exe'

 ## Developer API Guide
-This mod provides a public API to access and modify player experience, levels, points, & more.
+This mod provides a public API to access and register your mod's ability and obtain information around ability and skills.

 Step 1: Add the API Interface